-8.314.6.11 QUALIFICATIONS FOR ELIGIBLE INIDVIDUAL EMPLOYEES, INDEPENDENT PROVIDERS, PROVIDER AGENCIES, AND VENDORS:
+8.314.6.11 QUALIFICATIONS FOR ELIGIBLE INDIVIDUAL EMPLOYEES, INDEPENDENT PROVIDERS, PROVIDER AGENCIES, AND VENDORS:

-- A. Requirements for individual employees, independent providers, provider agencies and vendors: In order to be approved as an individual employee, an independent provider, including non-licensed homemaker/companion workers, a provider agency (excluding consultant providers which are covered in a different sub-section) or a vendor, including those that provide professional services, each entity must meet the general and service specific qualifications set forth in these regulations and submit an employee or vendor enrollment packet, specific to the provider or vendor type, for approval to the FMA.
-In order to be an authorized provider for mi via and receive payment for delivered services, the provider must complete and sign an employee or vendor provider agreement and all required tax documents.
-The provider must have credentials verified by the participant/EOR and the FMA.
-In order to be an authorized consultant provider for the mi via program, the provider must have an approved provider agreement executed by the DOH/developmental disabilities supports division (DDSD) and HSD/MAD. - B. General qualifications: Individual employees, independent providers, including non-licensed homemaker/companion workers, and provider agencies (excluding consultant providers) who are employed by a mi via participant to provide direct services shall: - (1) be at least 18 years of age; - (2) be qualified to perform the service and demonstrate capacity to perform required tasks; - (3) be able to communicate successfully with the participant; - (4) pass a nationwide caregiver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq. and 7.1.9 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27-7a-1 et seq. and 8.11.6 NMAC; - (5) complete training on critical incident, abuse, neglect, and exploitation reporting; - (6) complete participant specific training.
-The evaluation of training needs is determined by the participant or his/her legal representative.
-The participant is also responsible for providing and arranging for employee training and supervising employee performance.
-Training expenses for paid employees cannot be paid for with the mi via participant's AAB; and - (7) meet any other service specific qualifications, as specified in these regulations. - (8) vendors, including those providing professional services, shall:
+A. Requirements for individual employees, independent providers, provider agencies and vendors: In order to be approved as an individual employee, an independent provider, including non-licensed homemaker/companion workers, a provider agency (excluding consultant providers which are covered in a different subsection) or a vendor, including those that provide professional services, each entity must meet the general and service specific qualifications set forth in these regulations and submit an employee or vendor enrollment packet, specific to the provider or vendor type, for approval to the FMA.
+In order to be an authorized provider for mi via and receive payment for delivered services, the provider must have credentials verified by the participant/EOR and the FMA.
+In order to be an authorized consultant provider for the mi via program, the provider must have an approved provider agreement executed by the DOH/developmental disabilities supports division (DDSD) and HSD/MAD.

+B. General qualifications:

+(1) Individual employees, independent providers, including non-licensed homemaker/companion workers and provider agencies (excluding consultant providers) who are employed by a mi via participant to provide direct services shall:

+- (a) be at least 18 years of age; - (b) be qualified to perform the service and demonstrate capacity to perform required tasks; - (c) be able to communicate successfully with the participant; - (d) pass a nationwide caregiver criminal history screening pursuant to NMSA 1978, Section

+29-17-2 et seq. and 7.1.9 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27-7a-1 et seq. and 8.11.6 NMAC;

+(e) complete training on critical incident, abuse, neglect, and exploitation reporting;

+(f) complete participant specific training; the evaluation of training needs is determined by the participant or his/her legal representative; the participant is also responsible for providing and arranging for employee training and supervising employee performance; training expenses for paid employees cannot be paid for with the mi via participant's AAB; and

+(g) meet any other service specific qualifications, as specified in these regulations.